Masamerc/SentWordScraper/README.md

 # 1. Introduction

 This is a little web application I built for fun.
-The app is deployed at [URL].
+The app is avalilable at [URL].

 Main two functionalities are:
 ## WordScraper
-Description Here
+Scrapes texts from the supplied URL and then counts words, visualizes the result, and generates a wordcloud image.
 ## SentScraper
-Description Here
+Scrapes texts from the supplied URL, analyzes the sentiment of each sentence and then visualizes the result.

 The project was made possible by: